 Why Should I attend?
 Users can work on department pages and content while having the trainer present to answer questions or assist.
 Users can complete tasks necessary for launch.
 Who should attend?
 Any website editors.
-What will I learn?
-By the end of this session, you will be able to: Demonstrate the skills needed to edit and maintain their areas of responsibility Review the Final Content Report and follow the revisions Review the Final Content Report and follow the revisions suggested by our content-editing team discovered during content migration (New and Redesign Clients only) How long is this session?
+By the end of this session, you will be able to: What will I learn?
+Demonstrate the skills needed to edit and maintain their areas of responsibility Review the Final Content Report and follow the revisions suggested by our content-editing team discovered during content migration (New and Redesign Clients only) How long is this session?
 1-4 hours of training